-- (i) Approve the actual 2012/13 prudential and treasury indicators attached at Appendix A. - (ii) Note the Treasury Management Outturn 2012/13 detailed in Section 9 of this report. - (iii) Note the make-up of the portfolio of investments as at 31st March 2013 attached at Appendix B. - (iv) Note that this report was formally considered by Council on 26th June and delegated authority was granted to the Portfolio holder in conjunction with the Section 151 Officer to approve the outturn after scrutiny.
+- (i) Approve the actual 2012/13 prudential and treasury indicators attached at Appendix A. - (ii) Note the Treasury Management Outturn 2012/13 detailed in Section 9 of this report. - (iii) Note the make-up of the portfolio of investments as at 31st March 2013 attached at Appendix B. - (iv) Note that this report will be formally considered by the Audit Committee on 26th June prior to being approved by Council on 12th September 2013.